-In closing, Luther identified three worship services, the first was the Latin Mass, which he abhorred, the second was the German Mass open to all, and the third was a smaller more intimate gathering of true believers.
+In closing, Luther identified three worship services, the first was the Latin Mass, which was possible altered from the Roman Catholic version, the second was the German Mass open to all, and the third was a smaller more intimate gathering of true believers.
 A gathering that he admittedly would have pursued wholeheartedly had he found enough interested parties.
 May that not be the case with us.
 Search the Scriptures.
 Examine them to see if these things are true.

 “Paul draws a contrast between the union of the unbeliever with Adam and the union of the believer with Christ.
 This is the great argument in Romans 5, which is repeated in 1 Corinthians 15:22, 49.
 In Romans 5 the whole argument is that death passed on to all people because of Adam.
 Why?
 Because of their relationship to Adam; that is the whole doctrine of original sin.
 We are all condemned in Adam because of Adam’s sin.
 He was our representative, he was our federal head; and not only that, we are bound to him, we were in the loins of Adam when he fell.
 In Adam all died.
 In Christ all shall be made alive again.
 That is it.
 The relationship of the believer to Christ is the same sort of union and relationship as that old relationship of the whole of Adam’s posterity to Adam.
 We are all born in Adam, and we are related, we are joined in that way.
 Yes, but being born again, we are in the same sort of relationship to Christ.